neon-software-dev/Wired/README.md

 [Sample Client](https://github.com/neon-software-dev/Wired/blob/main/samples/sample_client.cpp)

 If you want to use package loading functionality, a sample package structure can be found at the link below.
 A ```wired``` directory with the indicated structure should be present in the runtime directory of your executable.
 Then you can use ```LoadPackageResources``` as demonstrated in the sample client above.

+(Note that models must be in their own subdirectory under assets/models, with the directory name matching the model file name).

 [Sample Package](https://github.com/neon-software-dev/Wired/blob/main/samples/PackageSample)